Simo067m/comsocsci2024/docs/survey_results_1.md

 ---

 # Topics in Computational Social Science
+24 answers

 ### Health/Lifestyle
 - How much physical activity do people do at different stages of their lives